AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

 Again, click on the `New preimage` button.
-This will allow the creation of an arbitrary new preimage.
+This allows you to create an arbitrary new preimage.

 For the sake of this example, we will create a preimage of a `remarkWithEvent` extrinsic call, containing **LGM!** as the _message_.

-Note the _hash_ and _length_, as these are important for later use.
+Note the _hash_ and _length_; these are important for later use.

-Submit the message and wait for the transaction to be confirmed & finalized.
+Submit the message and wait for the transaction to be confirmed and finalized.

 <Figure caption="Preimage - 3" src={require('/docs/use/img/17_Subsquare_preimage/preimage_3.png').default } width="100%" />